Only two things are infinite, the universe and human stupidity, and I'm not sure about the former.

 In the 18th century the population balance was tilted by the development of efficient agriculture and human numbers first reached 1,000 million (one billion).
 In the 19th century efficient transport, healthcare and new standards of hygiene meant a sharp rise in human numbers which continues today.

-In the last eighty-five years, a single human lifetime, the number of people on planet Earth has risen from less than 2 billion to 7 billion.
-7,000,000,000 and growing.
+In the last ninety years, a single human lifetime, the number of people on planet Earth has risen from less than 2 billion to 7.8 billion.
+7,800,000,000 in February 2020, and growing.
 That is huge.

 The consequences of overpopulation are already severe for wildlife.
 Unless we use our intelligence now, it is not only wildlife but our own grandchildren who will suffer and die.